 Two years ago, we had a visit from the Chinese Altai Mountains.
 Ma Liqin, one of the traditional skiers, tried out the Digervarden replicas, and he found them functional.
 However, he raised one question.
 All the Altai traditional skis are covered in fur to give them traction going uphill, and to hinder them in gaining excessive speed going downhill.
 After trying out the Digervarden replicas, Ma Liqin was convinced that the Digervarden skis must have been fur-lined to be fully functional.

-The Lendbreen ski or snowshoe
+The Lendbreen Ski or Snowshoe

 The question of fur-lining brings us to our next find – the Lendbreen ski or snowshoe.
 This is an enigmatic and unique find that raises a lot of questions.

 The Lendbreen site is well known by now.
 It contains a glaciated mountain pass in combination with remains from reindeer hunting.
-More than 700 artifacts have been collected from this site, including an Iron Age tunic, a complete Viking spear, bones of dead packhorses, remains of sleds and much more.
+More than 700 artefacts have been collected from this site, including an Iron Age tunic, a complete Viking spear, bones of dead packhorses, remains of sleds and much more.

 The glaciated mountain pass was discovered in 2011.
 Frantic fieldwork followed, where we worked long hours to collect as many finds as possible before the snow came.
 Among the many finds this year was a long straight wooden plank which appeared to be part of a larger object.
 It had regularly placed holes along one side.
 We thought that it could be part of a ski, but there was no preserved foothold.
 It ended up in the “mystery object” category, of which there were quite a few at Lendbreen.

 In the following years, fieldwork continued at Lendbreen and more finds were collected.
-In 2012, two smaller pieces of wood were found 300 m further down the slope.
+In 2012, two smaller pieces of wood were found 300 metres further down the slope.
 They seemed to be some kind of foothold for a ski.
 However, the type of foothold was different from other early skis.

 When the Lendbreen material was studied at the Museum of Cultural History in Oslo, it was discovered that the two pieces of the foothold fitted together with the long piece of wood with small holes.
 They belonged to what had been a type of ski or snowshoe.
 A year later, a fourth, smaller piece belonging to this object melted out as well.